BristolModernJive/bristolmodernjive.github.io/tile01_dancewithus.md

 - opportunity to join us at Blackpool, at the Dance Show and to our Chrismas ball.
 - exclusive access to our lesson bundles

-**4-Lesson Bundle**
-This offer will stand for the full year and gives you a reduced rate of only £2.50 per lesson!
-This is only available to members.

-**10-Lesson Bundle**
-This offer will stand only for the first two weeks of term (up to and including the 4th of October).
-It gives you a reduced rate of only £2.10 per lesson!
+**4-Lesson Bundle** Reduced rate of only £2.50 per lesson!
+Note this is only available to members (offer will stand for the full year).

-This is only available to members.
+**10-Lesson Bundle** Reduced rate of only £2.10 per lesson!
+Note this is only available to members. (offer will stand only up to and including 4/10/21).

-**Bring a Friend for Free**

-Bring a friend along and you'll get a free lesson on us.
+**Bring a Friend for Free** Bring a friend along and you'll get a free lesson on us.
 This offer will stand for the full year.
 This is only available to members.

 **You can purchase lessons individually as a non-member for £4**